 \subsubsection{TRAPPIST-South}

-The TRAnsiting Planets and PlanetesImals Small Telescope–South (TRAPPIST-South, \citealp{jehin2011trappist,Gillon2011}) is a 60-cm telescope at La Silla Observatory in Chile.
-It is equipped with a thermoelectrically cooled $2K\times2K$ pixel FLI Proline PL3041-BB CCD with pixel scale of 0$''$.64 pixel$^{-1}$, resulting a field of view of 22$'\times$22$'$.
+The TRAnsiting Planets and PlanetesImals Small Telescope-South (TRAPPIST-South, \citealp{jehin2011trappist,Gillon2011}) is a 60 cm telescope at La Silla Observatory in Chile.
+It is equipped with a thermoelectrically cooled $2K\times2K$ pixel FLI Proline PL3041-BB CCD with a pixel scale of 0$''$.64 pixel$^{-1}$, resulting in a field of view of 22$'\times$22$'$.